오키나와 트로피컬 비치의 전망

 The appearance of paid tents at Okinawa Tropical Beach

 These tent-style benches are available for a fee.
-I couldn’t check the exact price, but in Okinawa, such benches can usually be rented for between 2,000-3,000 yen per day.
+I couldn’t confirm the exact price, but in Okinawa, such benches can usually be rented for between 2,000-3,000 yen per day.
 Here are the other rental prices. (per day basis)

 Okinawa Tropical Beach Commercial Facility Building

 In the central part of the beach, there are commercial facilities.
 Here, you can find essentials for swimming or visit the kiosk to order a simple meal or ice cream.
 The opening hours are the same as the timetable mentioned above.
-If you’re planning a barbecue party, you can make inquiries here.
+If you’re planning a barbecue party, you can inquire here.

 Okinawa Tropical Beach Coin Locker